 6. Concussions

-- Common sports: Football, hockey, and boxing.
+- a.
+Common sports: Football, hockey, rugby, and boxing.

 7. Shin Splints

-- Common sports: Running, basketball, and soccer.
+- a.
+Common sports: Running, basketball, soccer, and dance.

 8. Hamstring Injuries

-- Common sports: Sprinting, football, and soccer.
+- a.
+Common sports: Sprinting, football, soccer, and rugby.

 9. Rotator Cuff Injuries

-- Common sports: Baseball, swimming, and tennis.
+- a.
+Common sports: Baseball, swimming, tennis, and volleyball.

 read more: benefits of massage for athletes